ricktu288/ray-optics/README.md

 - New modules (as in Tools -> Other -> Import Modules)

 See [CONTRIBUTING.md](https://github.com/ricktu288/ray-optics/blob/master/CONTRIBUTING.md) for the tutorial.

+For translations, note that this project uses Weblate (currently waiting for Libre hosting approval).
+Please visit https://hosted.weblate.org/projects/ray-optics-simulation/ to translate.

 To contribute code, you need to have some knowledge of JavaScript and module bundling.
 The code is written in ES6 and bundled with Webpack.
 The code structure is documented in the [documentation](https://phydemo.app/ray-optics/docs/).
 See the following section for installation instructions.